Employers have the opportunity to share positions and receive applications via our Symplicity recruiting system.

 Recruitment and Employment Guidelines

-Resumes and other supporting documents can be sent to the employer via email as they are submitted, after the application deadline or can be used to redirect applicants to an employers website.
+- Resumes and other supporting documents can be sent to the employer via email as they are submitted, after the application deadline or can be used to redirect applicants to an employers website.
 Employers can also export application into Excel or PDF packets.
 Click here to learn more about filtering and exporting candidate date.

-In compliance with the provision of the Immigration Reform and Control Act (IRCA), interview appointments will be made available to interested students who are authorized to work full-time in the United States regardless of their citizenship status, unless U.S. citizenship is legally required.
+- In compliance with the provision of the Immigration Reform and Control Act (IRCA), interview appointments will be made available to interested students who are authorized to work full-time in the United States regardless of their citizenship status, unless U.S. citizenship is legally required.
 If citizenship is legally required for your company, please indicate this as such on your job posting.
-Through your Nittany Lion Careers account, you have the option to filter the students who have applied to your postings based on their visa sponsorship status.
-Instructions on how to do this are listed on each employer’s homepage.